Keith Jarrett

 Produced by Manfred Eicher

 With Eyes Of The Heart, musician’s musician Keith Jarrett landed one of his last American Quartet flights.
-This live performance, recorded just one month after The Survivors’ Suite, is a journey of a rather different stripe.
-Jarrett whoops with delight as he opens Part One in a delicate congregation of drums.
+This live performance, recorded just one month after The Survivors’ Suite, is a journey of different stripes.
+Jarrett whoops with delight as he opens Part One amid a congregation of drums.
 The kalimba-like bass of Charlie Haden hops from one foot to another as Jarrett looses a soprano sax into the prevailing winds.
 Only later does the expected piano shine through his fingertips.
-Writ somehow large with modest articulations, his right hand brings gradual insistence until the melody and the moment become one, each frame sped into a single moving image.
+Writ somehow large with modest articulations, his right hand brings gradual insistence until the melody and the moment become one, each frame sped into a moving image.
 Part Two begins with more lovely pianism, this time with grittier chording and the added sheen of Paul Motian’s kit work.
-An insistent vamp unravels Dewey Redman’s dazzling alto, and cushions the applause that follow.
+An insistent vamp unravels Dewey Redman’s dazzling tenor, and cushions the applause that follow.
+The tripartite encore is an uplifting, jaunty exposition.
+Some fantastic drumming and elegant exchanges between soprano and tenor dim themselves silent before the altar of Jarrett’s concluding piano solo.

 Just when I think I’ve encountered the extent of Jarrett’s immeasurable talents, he surprises me with an album like this.
 It’s always a pleasure to hear his peripheral instrumental work, for his talents at the keyboard transfer effortlessly to reed by way of our grateful hearts.
 Perhaps the title is more than just a metaphor.